Donald Keith Hogue - WBBJ TV

 Mr. Hogue is survived by his wife of 25 years, Pamela Hogue of Somerville, TN; two daughters, Hannah Hogue of Somerville, TN and Sarah Cannon (Dustin) of Fort Riley, KS; his son, Jacob Hogue (Kayleigh) of Somerville, TN; his sister, Renae Williams (Chuck) of Eads, TN; his brother, Michael Neal Hogue (Carol) of Santa Fe, TN; his granddaughter, Lynnleigh Cannon; and several nieces and nephews.
 In addition to his parents, he was preceded in death by his brother, Randy Hogue.

-Funeral Services for Mr. Hogue will be held at 11 A.M.
+Funeral Services for Mr. Hogue were held at 11 A.M.
 Monday, June 22, 2020 at the Peebles Main Funeral Chapel in Somerville with Bro.
 Daniel Jerkins officiating.
-Interment will follow in the Fayette County Memorial Park Cemetery on Highway 64.
-A visitation for Mr. Hogue will be from 9 to 11 A.M.
-Monday, June 22, 2020 at the Peebles Main Funeral Chapel in Somerville.
+Special music was provided by Dave Biter and Luke McGarrh and personal remarks were given by Mr. Hogue’s niece, Melissa Williams.
+Interment followed in the Fayette County Memorial Park Cemetery on Highway 64.

+Those honored to serve as pallbearers were Pat Austin, Nathan Young, Josh Williams, Curtis Underhill, Jacob Hogue and Shane Holden.
+Honorary pallbearers were Matt Hogue, Leo Walker and Dustin Cannon.

 The family requests that memorials be directed to the Shelby County Chapter of the American Cancer Society, 5101 Wheelis Drive, Suite 100, Memphis, TN 38117 or Hickory Withe First Baptist Church, 17675 Highway 196, Eads, TN 38028.